-(Mark One)

-QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-For the quarterly period ended March 31, 2023

-OR

-□ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 to

-For the transition period from

-Commission File Number: 001-38107

-SoundThinking, Inc. (Exact Name of Registrant as Specified in its Charter)

-Delaware 47-0949915 (State or other jurisdiction of (I.R.S.
-Employer incorporation or organization) Identification No. 39300 Civic Center Dr., Suite 300 Fremont, California 94538 (Address of principal executive offices) (Zip Code)

-Securities registered pursuant to Section 12(b) of the Act:

-Title of each cla ass Trading Symbol(s) Name of each exchange on which registered Common stock, par value \$ 0.005 per share SSTI The Nasdaq Capital Market l reports required to be filed by Section 13 or 15(d) of the such reports), and (2) has been subject to such filing the Securities Exchange Act of 1934 during the preceding 12 requirements for the past 90 days.
-Yes $\boxtimes$ No $\square$ electronically every Interactive Data File required to be od that the registrant was required to submit such files). submitted pursuant to Rule 405 of Regulation S-T (§ 232.405 of Yes $\boxtimes$ No $\square$ f erated filer, an accelerated filer, a non-accelerated filer, r reporting company," and "emerging growth company" smaller reporting company, or an emerging growth company.
-So " in Rule 12b-2 of the Exchange Act. ee Large accelerated filer Accelerated filer Non-accelerated filer $\boxtimes$ Smaller reporting company X Emerging growth company If an emerging growth compa ny, indicate by check mark if th ne registrant has elected not to use the extended transition n period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. $\Box$

-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes 🗆 No 🗵

-As of May 5, 2023 the registrant had 12,245,301 shares of common stock, \$0.005 par value per share, outstanding.
+(Mark One) ☑ QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the ne quarterly period ended June 30, 2023 OR $\hfill\Box$ Transition report pursuant to section 13 or 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the transition period from to C ommission File Number: 001-38107 ndThinking, Inc Delaware 47-0949915 (State or other jurisdiction of (I.R.S.
+Employer incorporation or organization) 39300 Civic Center Dr., Suite 300 Identification No.) Fremont, California 94538 (Address of principal executive offices) (Zip Code) Registrant's telep ohone number, including area code: (510 ) 794-3100 Securities registered pursuant to Section 12(b) of the Act: Title of each class Trading Symbol(s) Name of each exchange on which registered Common stock, par value \$0.005 per share SSTI The Nasdaq Capital Market Indicate by check mark whether the registrant (1) has filed all report months (or for such shorter period that the registrant was required to file such Indicate by check mark whether the registrant has submitted electro this chapter) during the preceding 12 months (or for such shorter period that Indicate by check mark whether the registrant is a large accelerated the definitions of "large accelerated filer," "accelerated filer," "smaller report Large accelerated filer □ Accelerated filer Non-accelerated filer Smaller reporting company Emerging growth company $\Box$ If an emerging growth company, indicate by check mark if the regis accounting standards provided pursuant to Section 13(a) of the Exchange Ac tion period for complying with any new or revised financial Indicate by check mark whether the registrant is a shell company (as s defined in Rule 12b-2 of the Exchange Act).
+Yes □ No ⊠ As of August 1, 2023 the registrant had 12,229,332 shares of comm on stock, \$0.005 par value per share, outstandi ing.

-Page PART I. FINANCIAL INFORMATION Item 1.
-Condensed Consolidated Financial Statements 2 Condensed Consolidated Balance Sheets 2 Condensed Consolidated Statements of Operations 3 Condensed Consolidated Statements of Comprehensive Income (Loss) 4 Condensed Consolidated Statements of Stockholders' Equity 5 Condensed Consolidated Statements of Cash Flows 6 Notes to Condensed Consolidated Financial Statements 7 Item 2.
-Management's Discussion and Analysis of Financial Condition and Results of Operations 16 Item 3.
-Qualitative and Quantitative Disclosures About Market Risk 26 Item 4.
-Controls and Procedures 26 PART II.
-OTHER INFORMATION Item 1A.
-Risk Factors 27 Item 2.
-Unregistered Sales of Equity Securities and Use of Proceeds 56 Item 6.
-Exhibits 56 Exhibit Index 57 Signatures 58
+Table of Contents

+Page

+PART I. FINANCIAL INFORMATION

+Item 1.
+Condensed Consolidated Financial Statements 2

+Condensed Consolidated Balance Sheets 2

+Condensed Consolidated Statements of Operations 3

+Condensed Consolidated Statements of Comprehensive Income (Loss) 4

+Condensed Consolidated Statements of Stockholders' Equity 5

+Condensed Consolidated Statements of Cash Flows $\epsilon$

+Notes to Condensed Consolidated Financial Statements 7

+Item 2.
+Management's Discussion and Analysis of Financial Condition and Results of Operations 16

+Item 3.
+Qualitative and Quantitative Disclosures About Market Risk 28

+Item 4.
+Controls and Procedures 28

+PART II.
+OTHER INFORMATION

+Item 1 Legal Proceedings 29

+Item 1A.
+Risk Factors 29

+Item 2.
+Unregistered Sales of Equity Securities and Use of Proceeds 59

+Item 6.
+Exhibits 59

+Exhibit Index 60

+Signatures 61